 Our plans for full time travel would almost definitely change.
 Our yearly expenses would certainly increase.
 While we could travel with our child, it would make the entire situation a little tougher to manage.
 We’d be stuck in the RV for longer periods of time.
 We couldn’t do some of the spur-of-the-moment adventures that we love so much.
 A lot of what we’re looking forward to essentially gets put on hold for a while – possibly a long while.

 My wife and I would gladly accept a child’s additional demands on our lifestyle if our hearts and minds were more open to the commitment.
 But alas, our minds are elsewhere.
-Neither of us want the commitment bad enough to start down this road.
+Neither of us wants the commitment bad enough to start down this road.
 I for one have known for a long time that a child free life was what I wanted.
-The Mrs. on the other hand while never actively planning to have children always assumed she probably would.
+The Mrs. on the other hand, while never actively planned to have children, always assumed she probably would.
 After we discussed kids before we got married (essential conversation!) she started to examine that assumption.
-In truth the only part of having children that she was actively looking forward to and afraid to miss out on was her future relationship with adult children because she highly values the relationship she has with her mother.
+In truth, the only part of having children that she was actively looking forward to and afraid to miss out on was her future relationship with adult children because she highly values the relationship she has with her mother.
 But wait?!
 There are a LOT of years between then and now.
 She realized she also wasn’t all-in on the whole experience of raising children, and unless her whole heart was in the decision, it was not the right path for her or us.

 But like I wrote about earlier, it’s only natural for humans to want to mentor and have a positive effect on kids.
 Without little ones, how do we satisfy this very natural part of who we are as people?